jhlddm/TCPM/README.md

     opts.partpoolsize = 39+68+39;

 **opts.viewpoint** is a list consisting of the viewpoint angles which the objects face towards.
 As for the original setting above, for example, it means that we aim to detect the human faces each of which is heading at 90 degree, 75 degree, ..., -90 degree respectively. (zero degree corresponds to the frontal view.)

+**opts.partpoolsize** is a sum over the number of parts that each separate model has.